Plants across continents

 Saturday 11 to Saturday 18 April

-The rolling limestone Gargano is not easy to farm so much of it has stunning wildlife including plants, birds, reptiles and insects.
-An area of 120,000 hectares was designated a national park in 1991 and includes the highest concentration of wild orchids in Europe, with amazing variations notably of Ophrys (bee orchids).
-We are planning an MPG expedition at what should be the perfect time for wildflowers, based first in Rodi on the north coast at the Hotel Villa Americana, then four nights at the Palace Hotel San Michele in Monte Sant’Angelo, in the south, home of one of the oldest religious shrines in western Europe.
-Bookings will open at the beginning of September.
+The rolling limestone Gargano is not easy to farm so much is relatively untouched and has stunning wildlife including plants, birds, reptiles and insects.
+A large part was designated a national park in 1991 and includes the highest concentration of wild orchids in Europe, notably varieties of Ophrys (bee orchids).
+MPG’s expedition should be at a perfect time for wildflowers.
+It is based in Rodi on the north coast at the Hotel Villa Americana, then at the Palace Hotel San Michele in Monte Sant’Angelo, home of one of the oldest religious shrines in western Europe.

 Wild flora of the Greek Rhodope